 Tisch Fund for Civic Engagement

-The Tisch Fund for Civic Engagement welcomes requests from Tufts University students for funding of events, projects, and programs with a clear connection to civic life.
+The Tisch Fund for Civic Engagement aims to fund innovative initiatives and events that have a clear connection to civic life.
 We especially seek proposals that:

-- Not support events or projects that endorse a political candidate.
+- Events or projects that endorse a political candidate.

-Medical students should contact Jennifer Greer-Morrissey, TUSM CSL Coordinator, at firstname.lastname@example.org, and dental students should contact Nancy Marks, TUSDM CSL Coordinator, at email@example.com.
+Medical students should contact Jennifer Greer-Morrissey, TUSM Community Service-Learning Coordinator, at firstname.lastname@example.org.
+Dental students should contact Nancy Marks, TUSDM Community Service-Learning Coordinator, at email@example.com.